Photo Credit: Ghislaine Maxwell – I. Maxwell, CC BY-SA 4.0

 - Meeting Needs: Once they gain trust and know victims’ needs, traffickers offer a solution — while also wielding the unspoken power to take away what is offered.
 Victims say Maxwell promised them jobs or encouraged them to accept Epstein’s assistance in paying for clothes, education, or travel; as a result, victims felt indebted to them.

 - Normalizing Exploitation: Over time, traffickers condition their victims to believe exploitation is normal.
 The indictment states, “Having developed a rapport with a victim, Maxwell would try to normalize sexual abuse for a minor victim,” by means such as discussing sexual topics and being present for sexual interactions with Epstein.

 Seeking Elusive Accountability

-If convicted, Maxwell faces up to 80 years behind bars.
-But regardless of the outcome of her trial, it cannot fully achieve justice for survivors.
+Regardless of the outcome, Maxwell’s sentencing can never fully heal the harm caused by her, Epstein, and the many other men who trafficked and sexually assaulted these girls.
 Epstein, whose 2019 death has been ruled a suicide, will never face his own charges.
-Although Maxwell’s trial will undoubtedly shed light on his crimes, survivors and allies feel that Epstein himself has escaped accountability for his actions.
+Although Maxwell’s trial undoubtedly shed light on his crimes, survivors and allies feel that Epstein himself has escaped accountability for his actions.